 The percentage of students achieving proficiency in math is 10-14% (which is lower than the Alaska state average of 23%).
 The percentage of students achieving proficiency in reading/language arts is 30-34% (which is higher than the Alaska state average of 29%).

-The student:teacher ratio of 15:1 is equal to the Alaska state level of 15:1.
+The student:teacher ratio of 20:1 is higher than the Alaska state level of 15:1.

 - School Type: Charter School